-California Water Code Section 10632(b) An estimate of the minimum water supply available during each of the next three water years based on the driest three-year historic sequence for the agency's water supply.
+California Water Code Section 10632(a)(2) An estimate of the minimum water supply available during each of the next three water years based on the driest three-year historic sequence for the agency's water supply.

-This requirement is oriented toward water supply systems that are primarily supplied via surface waters and therefore can be directly affected by short-term fluctuations in hydrology i.e., drought conditions.
-MCWD's total current water supply is produced through groundwater pumping from the large SVGB.
+This requirement is oriented toward water supply systems that are primarily supplied with surface water and are therefore directly affected by short-term fluctuations in hydrology (i.e., drought conditions).
+MCWD's current water supply is produced through groundwater pumping from the large SVGB.
 MCWD supply availability from this basin has not historically varied due to short-term hydrologic conditions.
-The minimum water supply available within the driest three-year sequence is expected to match demands as discussed in the Urban Water Management Plan.
+MCWD's wells are located in the Pressure Sub-Area of the SVGB.
+Within the Pressure Sub-Area, the historic difference between water levels under average and drought conditions is only 10- to 20-feet.
+The minimum water supply available during the driest three-year sequence is expected to match demands as discussed in the Urban Water Management Plan.